 Transition to college is not always easy.
+During the first week, two weeks, month, few months, it is not uncommon for some students to call and want to come home.
 For most, a friendly, empathic voice and someone to listen is all that is needed.
-You might want to arrange, with your child, a system for calling home and keeping in touch.
-Some students may need a weekend home for refueling; to touch base, eat a good meal, get some sleep in his/her own bed.
+You might want to arrange, with your student, a system for calling home and keeping in touch.
+Some students may need a weekend home for refueling; to touch base, eat a home-cooked meal, get some sleep in his/her own bed.
 Some need to know that their parents will be open-minded about talking about change, perhaps after the first semester.
-Foe exceptional cases, the Dean and/or a Counselor, in conjunction with the student and parents, may work out a suitable arrangement.
 Most young people will separate from their parents in their own way and at their own pace.

-Caring Contact offers hope and compassion through their caring & crisis hotline.
+Caring Contact also offers hope and compassion through their caring & crisis hotline.
 All services are provided by volunteers who devote themselves to preventing suicide and other self-destructive behavior by listening actively and empathetically to people in distress, offering them emotional support without judgment.
 Their listeners are there for you seven days a week.
-Call 908.232.2880 7:00 a.m. to 11:00 p.m., per volunteer availability, or 800.273.TALK (8255)
+Call 908.232.2880 7:00 a.m. to 11:00 p.m., per volunteer availability, or 800.273.TALK (8255) 24 hours a day.

 Emergencies on Campus: 973-408-4444